Aidan Dausch: Club career

 On February 8, 2025, Dausch joined National League South side St Albans City on an initial twenty-eight day loan, later extended until the end of the season.

 On August 4, 2025, Dausch joined National League club Forest Green Rovers on a season-long loan deal.
 Dausch scored his first goal for the club in their FA Cup first round match against Luton Town.
+He was recalled by Coventry on January 9, 2026.
+A month later, he returned to the National League on loan, this time joining Scunthorpe United until the end of the season.

 International career

-Dausch was born in England to American parents, and is of French descent through his maternal grandfather.
-He is eligible to play for England, the United States, and France internationally.
+Dausch is eligible to represent the England through birth, France through his maternal grandfather.
+He holds French citizenship.
 In October 2024, he was called up to the United States U20s for a set of friendlies.